Robo-Meister/ai-context-framework/docs/examples/svg_library/README.md

 The metadata sidecars summarise the visual intent of each group, record bounding box hints, and list any palettes or blend modes that downstream tools should apply.
 These files can be ingested into a context map under a `visual_assets` channel so the language model can plan compositions.
+The expanded library now covers nature and desert backdrops, multiple support characters, and layered energy effects so the prompting examples can show how to mix and match multiple styles.

 ## Sample Context Packet Entry